sapienzaapps/seismocloud-sensor-nodemcu/README.md

 # BETA: NOT READY FOR PRODUCTION

-Please mind that this version will not self-upgrade yet - if you plan to build place-and-forget devices please use Raspberry PI/Galileo version: https://github.com/sapienzaapps/galileo-terremoti

 SeismoCloud project: http://www.seismocloud.com

 # Supported boards

+* ESP8266 (NodeMCU devkit)
 * Arduino/Genuino Uno (with Ethernet Shield)
 * Arduino Ethernet
 * Arduino MEGA2560 (with Ethernet Shield)

-* ESP8266 (NodeMCU devkit)
+Please mind that Arduino cannot update itself, so its use is discouraged in non-lab projects.
+If you plan to build place-and-forget devices please use **NodeMCU** or **Raspberry PI/Galileo** version: https://github.com/sapienzaapps/galileo-terremoti

 ## Hardware: assemble a NodeMCU/ESP8266